le-nicolas/le-nicolas.github.io/_posts/2024-06-29-what-ive-learned-from.markdown

 One crucial lesson I've learned is the importance of efficiency in exercise.
 There's a subtle art to lifting weights—too much lifting can make you hungry and compromise a 14-hour fast.
 It's essential to be strategic about fatigue, repetitions, rest ratios, and overall yearly planning to find the most optimal process for your body. i also monitor my heart rate and i take incharge of my nutrition + vitamins.

+Yoga and Stretching

+Incorporating yoga and stretching into my routine has been transformative.
+I practice yoga and stretching before exercising and before going to bed.
+These activities help improve flexibility, reduce the risk of injury, and promote relaxation.
+They also prepare my body for more intense workouts and aid in recovery afterward, ensuring that I maintain a balanced and healthy lifestyle.

 Ice Baths: A Mental Challenge

 Taking an ice bath is more than just a physical challenge; it's a test of mental fortitude.
 Embracing the discomfort and pushing through it has taught me a lot about resilience and the power of the mind.